One of the best child and adolescent psychology degrees is a ticket to a fulfilling and fruitful career.

 Liberty University

 Do you hold Christianity close to your heart?
 But at the same time, you want to focus on psychology?
 While the two may not sound compatible, they indeed are: Liberty University offers an excellent Bachelor of Science program in psychology.
-This program serves as an excellent preparatory option for aspiring psychologists and religious Christians alike.

 This program has eight possible tracks for students: general, addictions and recovery, Christian counseling, criminal psychology, crisis counseling, developmental psychology, life coaching, and military resilience.
 Some courses in the developmental psychology track are Psychology of Childhood, Psychology of Adolescence, Gerontology, and Psychology of Adulthood.
 Students supplement these classes with Christian-focused and liberal arts courses.

 Students need to complete 125 hours of coursework to obtain a bachelor’s degree.
-Besides classes, students also complete a three-credit internship to reach the program requirements.
+Besides classes, students also complete a three-credit internship to meet the program requirements.
 One notable aspect of Liberty University is its decision to freeze tuition rates five years ago.
 Thus, you won’t face unexpected tuition hikes during your stay in the program.

 Baker College

 Are you far more focused on psychology, and liberal arts classes may not mean too much to you?
-If so, consider Baker College’s Bachelor of Science in psychology program.
-While other programs’ psychology courses comprise between one-quarter and one-half of the total classes, students at Baker College fill 90 of their 120 credits with psychology courses.
+If so, consider Baker College’s Bachelor of Science in Psychology program.

 Some classes that students take are Developmental Psychology, Abnormal Psychology, Motivation and Emotion, Learning and Memory, and Cognitive Behavioral Therapy.
 Students only take ten general education courses.
 Some of them are Cultural Diversity, Group Dynamics, Oral Communication, and College Composition.